 Harry Potter Party

-At JCC Rockland's Sit and Split, parents can drop off their kids for some group babysitting, then split the scene for some time out on the town.
+, parents can drop off their kids for some group babysitting, then split the scene for some time out on the town.
 Kids (grades K-5) enjoy fun, games, and a spaghetti dinner.
 They can make dirt cups, drink Shrek punch, and enjoy other activities based on the popular movie.
-November 20, 6:30-10pm. $35 first child, $28 additional siblings.
+Sit and Split November 20, 6:30-10pm. $35 first child, $28 additional siblings.
 JCC Rockland, 450 West Nyack Road, West Nyack.
 845-362-4400.